Lycoming College for Kids & Teens

 Geocaching – Go on a real-world outdoor treasure hunt in this class.
 Students try to locate hidden containers, called geocaches, using GPS-enabled devices.
 They’ll explore the world as they search for the cache, then when they find it, they’ll sign the logbook and see what others have left behind.
 (Science & Geography/Grades: 4-5, Period 1.)

-Outdoor Enthusiasts – Release your outdoor fanatic, as you learn about the natural environment and the important skills of survival.
+Outdoor Enthusiasts – Amaze yourself with the wilderness around you.
+Release your outdoor fanatic, as you learn about the natural environment and the important skills of survival.
 Students will learn basic animal track identification, primitive shelter building, fire safety, water purification, cord making, and information on indigenous plant life.
 You will also participate in survival scenarios to foster teamwork and leadership skills.
 Gain confidence and comfort in being outdoors, while having a great time and staying active.
 (Science & Geography/Grades: 4-5, Period 1 and Period 2.)

 Picture This! – Gather up your pictures and be prepared to create!
 Join the fun as we mix our pictures with some science and creativity.
 There’s no end to what we might get into.
 Projects will range from mini scrapbooks to turning our pictures into puzzles or bookmarks.
 Be prepared to experiment with pictures as we transfer them to a candle, make a snow globe or immerse your picture in soap!
 How about making your favorite pictures into magnets to decorate your refrigerator or locker?
 Maybe try your hand at decoupage and create some coasters or luminaries.
 You supply your favorite pictures and be prepared to create and have fun!
 (Science & Art/Grades: 4-5, Period 1 and Period 2.)